 The simple answer here would be to just list the powers you wanted each level of government to have.
 And the Framers did that, for a while--the enumerated powers, the powers federal government, were listed in the various Articles of the document.
 For instance, Article 1, Section 8 spells out the powers of Congress, like its ability to collect taxes or declare war; and Article 2 lists the powers of the President, like granting pardons or vetoing legislation.

-The problem comes up when you realize that you can't really list every power, since you're not a mind-reader and you don't have a crystal ball; you don't know what the world's going to look like in fifty years, or a hundred.
-And if you want this government of yours to last beyond next weekend, you're going to have to design it well, which means not stretching it out to sixty-five pages worth of powers, especially when you can't possibly cover everything.
+The problem comes up when you realize that you can't really list every power, since you're not a mind-reader and you don't have a crystal ball.
+You don't know what the world's going to look like in fifty years, or a hundred.
+And if you want this government of yours to last beyond next weekend, you're going to have to design it well, which means not stretching it out to 65 pages worth of powers, especially when you can't possibly cover everything.

 Take, for instance, the issue of drivers' licenses.
 Whose job is that?
 Of course, we couldn't have expected the Founding Fathers to assign a power over a device that didn't exist in the 18th century.
 So how do we decide which level of government will handle that?